 Courses in the Financial Management and Decision-Making certificate help prepare learners to launch a career in finance, build a core business management framework, or prepare for a graduate program.
-This program can be completed fully online, in person, or as a combination of both.
+This program is completed fully online.

 Financial Management and Decision-Making students engage with essential finance theory and skills as they complete their three required core courses and two electives.